Duplex Freestanding Flex Kit

 You still have the option to leave the flex poles behind and pitch with your trekking poles to save weight on regular backpacking trips.

 The poles will flex and bow horizontally when the wind gusts.
 In very windy conditions, you should use sticks or trekking poles to prop the peaks of the tent to create a very rigid shelter.

-Four 96" (245 cm) Easton Carbon Ion poles are included.
+Four 90" (229 cm) Easton Carbon 3.9 poles are included.
 Easton's carbon fiber poles are made using proven technology, and they are super lightweight.
-Just 11 ounces (312 g) for a set including a stuff sack!

-Any new Duplex tents made in 2016 and later include attachment points for the Flex upgrade, and poles can be added at a later date without sending the tent in.
+Any Duplex tent made in 2016 and later include attachment points for the Flex upgrade and poles can be added at a later date.

 All Zpacks gear has a two-year limited warranty against defects in materials or workmanship.
 Please see our return / warranty policy.